LGBTQ+ Founded & Owned Brands That Give Back In More Ways Than Just Donating — Shop Now

 Alcohol that excites!

 The idea behind this delicious wine brand began in a very fitting way — after a night of drinking.
-Co-founders Tim Chan and Josh Campbell jumpstarted So Gay Rosé will a hope to create a whole new powerful meaning and message to the phrase "that's so gay".
+Co-founders Tim Chan and Josh Campbell jumpstarted So Gay Rosé with a hope to create a whole new powerful meaning and message to the phrase "that's so gay."

 The tasty beverage is both smooth and satisfying.